 Research

-Research Program 1 – The impact of technological changes on the future of women at work
+Research Program 2 – The impact of technological changes on the future of women at work

 Technological advancement, automation and artificial intelligence will be increasingly utilised in our day-to-day work lives.
 This research program aims to identify how women will be impacted by these shifts, and what skills they require to be competitive in the future of work.
 This includes the exclusion of young women in STEM.
 Understanding women’s unique experiences is critical given that the future of work will equate to job loss in specific industries and occupations, and shifts in tasks and skills and we know that women cluster in certain industries and occupations.

-Research Program 2 – Measuring sources of discrimination and bias at work
+Research Program 3 – Measuring sources of discrimination and bias at work

 Women and caregivers face bias at work in various ways.
 This research stream investigates how caregiving can have a significant impact on workplace inequality, how gendered myths limit workplaces' sustainable engagement with employees, and organisations' ability to meet future of work challenges, and how organisations can recognise and mitigate gender bias and in data to ensure effective decision-making.

-Research Program 3 – The Mental Load
+PhD Research - Immigrant Mothers' Mental Load